 Well you’re in for a big wake up call in Australia!

 Gone are the days where the Aussie dollar had an awesome exchange rate (at one point it was $3AUD to £1GBP!) so you’ll need to make sure you’ve got the travel funds to cover you.

-I did a full breakdown of how much to budget for a month in Australia – and all in you’re going to need about $109AUD/£68GBP a day – which EXCLUDES booze!
+I did a full breakdown of how much to budget for a month in Australia – and all in you’re going to need about $109AUD/£68GBP a day if you’re looking to do Sydney to Cairns in a month with all the major trips, tours and accommodation included – which EXCLUDES booze!